Papua New Guinea COVID-19 response

 Australian Medical Assistance Teams (AUSMAT)

-In response to PNG’s call for Emergency Medical Teams on 23 July, Australia has deployed Australian Medical Assistance Teams (AUSMAT) to work alongside PNG health officials and frontline workers to support and strengthen the PNG-led response.
+In response to PNG’s call for Emergency Medical Teams on 23 July, Australia deployed Australian Medical Assistance Teams (AUSMAT) to work alongside PNG health officials and frontline workers to support and strengthen the PNG-led response.

 The Australian medical specialists include epidemiologists, emergency medicine specialists, anaesthetists, emergency nurse practitioners, medical laboratory scientists and logisticians.